XinFinOrg/XinFin-Node/subnet/README.md

   - EXTIP (Optional): NAT port mapping based on the external IP address.
   - SYNC_MODE (Optional): The node syncing mode.
 Available values are full or fast.
 Default to full.
   - LOG_LEVEL (Optional): {{Log level, from 1 to 5 where 1 produce least logs. default to 3 if not provided}}
 3. Provide your own `genesis.json` file under the current directory.
-(The file generated from Step 2)
+(The value from Step 2.4)
 4. Run `docker-compose up subnet`